 Jenny has been involved with the Chamber since first arriving in the Camden Haven and has held all positions – Secretary, Treasurer, President and currently act as Public Officer.
 Jenny is passionate about the Camden Haven and was instrumental in keeping Kendall Station open with a huge rally organised in December 1990.

-Marisha brings to CHCC solid experience working for professional membership organisations including the Australasian Research Management Society and the Byron Visitor Centre where she has demonstrated delivery of membership benefits and value.
+Marisha brings solid experience working for professional membership organisations including the Australasian Research Management Society and the Byron Visitor Centre where she has been responsible for membership management and governance.

 Bio Coming Soon